 What are the Signs of Abuse or Neglect?

-As a facility manager, you play a pivotal role in supporting families and staff to prevent abuse and neglect.
+As a Program Manager, you play a pivotal role in supporting families and staff to prevent abuse and neglect.
+According to the Centers for Disease Control and Prevention, most abuse and neglect happens within families, especially families where there are high levels of stress.
 Knowing that there are increased emotional risks associated with their roles, you need to provide increased opportunities for education and support for both families and staff.
-More information on strengthening families will be provided in the Families Course.
+More information on strengthening families will be provided in the Family Engagement course.

-In the first video, Pam describes her experience reporting child neglect.
+Listen as a staff member describes their experience reporting child neglect.
 Pay special attention to how she became suspicious, what signs she noticed, and the positive outcomes.

 Prevent Child Abuse and Neglect at Home